raspberrypilearning/fruit-machine/en/step_1.md

 title: What you will learn
 ---

-+ Choosing items randomly from a list
-+ Creating graphics in the Wolfram Langauge
++ Manipulating Geographic Data in the Wolfram Language
-+ Using `Manipulate` in the Wolfram Language
++ Using Freefrom Lingustic Input in the Wolfram Language

-If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica).
-You'll need to look at Starting Mathematica and Programming in Mathematica.
++ Creating interactivity in the Wolfram Language using `Manipulate`

 --- /collapse ---